node-red/node-red.github.io/docs/api/storage/index.md

 title: Storage API
 ---

-The Storage API provides a pluggable way to configure where Node-RED stores data.
+The Storage API provides a pluggable way to configure where the Node-RED runtime stores data.

 The information stored by the API includes: